-A “paradigm” is an example, a model, or a framework.
-There are two paradigm leaders when you read through the Old Testament.
+There are two paradigm leaders when you read about the kings of Israel in the Old Testament.
 One is David and the other is Jeroboam.
 After the death of Solomon, Israel becomes divided into two kingdoms, north and south.
-Jeroboam becomes the 1st king of the northern tribes, which is known as Israel.
-And Rehoboam becomes the king of the southern tribes, which is known as Judah.
-As the biblical storyline plays out there are no righteous kings in the north and every king is compared to Jeroboam.
+Jeroboam becomes the 1st king of the northern tribes, which retains the name of Israel.
+Rehoboam becomes the king of the southern tribes, which is known as Judah.
+As the biblical storyline plays out, there are no righteous kings in the north and every king is compared to Jeroboam.
 There is a mix of good and bad kings in the south, and every king is compared to David.
 But notice the tag lines.
 For those compared to Jeroboam it reads, “he did what was evil in the sight of the Lord and walked in the ways of Jeroboam.”
 That is not the moniker you want.
 For those who were compared to David it reads, “he did what was right in the eyes of the Lord, as David his father had done.”
 That would obviously be the preferable title.

 What are your thoughts?